aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 ---

 Learn how to aggregate data using OpenSearch and its NodeJS client.
-In this tutorial we\'ll look at different types of aggregations, write and execute requests to learn more about the data in our dataset.
+In this tutorial we'll look at different types of aggregations, write and execute requests to learn more about the data in our dataset.

 :::note